Global Executive MBA Admissions Counselor

 - Receive your Decision: Review the decision timeline and deposit deadline for your application round.
 You will be notified via email and postal mail of your admission decision.
-If you are accepted to the program, you are required to submit your nonrefundable 7,500 USD tuition deposit and hard copies of your official transcripts by the deposit deadline to reserve your place in the class.
+If you are accepted to the program, you are required to submit your nonrefundable 7,500 USD tuition deposit and hard copies of your official transcripts by the deposit deadline (noted in your letter of admission) to reserve your place in the class.

 - Access the Incoming Student Website (ISW): A few months before the start of the program, you will gain access to the ISW where you will find all the information you need to transition into your new academic life at Fuqua.
 There, you will receive program announcements, academic assignments to prepare before the first term, technical and computer information, and travel details for residencies.
 This is your main resource to facilitate your transition to Fuqua.
 You'll need to visit the site often for updates and guidance.

 - Apply for your Visa: Each residency may require a visa, even for American citizens.
 For international students coming to the U.S. for the first residency in Durham, NC, USA, an F-1 student visa is REQUIRED, and no other visa will be accepted.
 If applicable, visa application information will be included in your admission packet, along with specific deadlines for submission.
 Visa processing can take up to several months to complete, so it is critical to apply early to ensure that you are able to join the program.
 International applicants should apply by October 16, 2013.
 Contact our office if you plan to apply later, to ensure sufficient time for visa processing.